-A detailed study of the knowledge and skills needed to safely manage the scene of an emergency.
+A detailed study of the knowledge and skills needed to safely manage multi-casualty incidents and rescue situations; utilize air medical resources; identify hazardous materials and other specialized incidents to safely manage the scene of an emergency.
 Prerequisites: Successful completion of EMSP 1161, 1438, 1455, 1456, and 2137.
 Students must have current Texas EMT certification.
 Semester Hours: 3 (2 lec/2 lab)